Laurențiu Rus

-Laurențiu Daniel Rus (born 7 May 1985) is a former Romanian professional footballer, currently assistant coach at Liga I club CFR Cluj.
-He was a versatile player, being able to play as a right winger, a midfielder or a right back.
+Laurențiu Daniel Rus (born 7 May 1985) is a former Romanian professional footballer.

-Club career
+Playing career

-In 2004 he moved to Liga II club Liberty Oradea.
+In 2004 Rus moved to Divizia B club Liberty Oradea.
 For the 2006–07 season, Rus was loaned to Hungarian first league club Sopron and for the second part of the 2007–08 season he was loaned to Petrolul Ploiești.

 Dinamo București

 In the summer of 2009, after impressing in the Romanian second league with Liberty Oradea, Rus moved to Liga I club Dinamo București.
 After putting in some solid displays, he immediately established himself in the starting eleven for the 2011–12 season.
 For the 2013–14 Liga I campaign, Rus became captain of Dinamo București.
 In July 2014, after not coming to an agreement over his wages with Dinamo, he terminated his contract by mutual consent with the Bucharest club.

 CFR Cluj

 On 20 August 2016, after ending his stay at Voluntari, Rus moved to Romanian giants CFR Cluj and subsequently signed a two-year deal with them.
 In his second year with CFR Cluj, Rus managed to win the Liga I for the first time in his career.